nabilnaja/leetcode/src/string/leetcode49/README.md

 * Complexity analysis

-Time complexity: .
+Time complexity: O(n x k). n is the number of strings, k is the length of the longest string.

-Space complexity: .
+Space complexity: O(n x k).